sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-03-primer-chapter7.md

 	    std::cout << sizeof(b) << " " << b.b << std::endl;
         // print result: 4 3
         ```
-        + but note that it's possible for thme to use `static` data member
+        + but note that it's possible for objects to access `static` data member in the same way as they do so for normal data member
         + for member functions, `static` member functions are not bound to any object
             - therefore, `static` member functions don't have a `this` pointer in either of explicit way and implicit way
             - you can't access to the normal members of the class inside the `static` method